tiegz/tiegz/README.md

 ### Ahoy 🤝

 - 🔭 I’m currently working at Tidelift
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently revisiting Python
 - 👯 I’m looking to collaborate on interesting OSS projects, and/or possibly XR games or language-learning tools.